 Physical therapy can also help your dog build muscle mass to protect their joints.
 Work closely with your veterinarian to find a doggy physical therapist who can treat your dog’s specific needs.

-Surgical Procedures for Hip Dysplasia in Dogs
+Surgical Procedures for Hip Joint Issues in Dogs.

-There are many different surgical options to address severe hip dysplasia in dogs.
+There are many different surgical options to address severe hip issues in dogs.
 The three most common surgeries are known as a double or triple pelvic osteotomy (DPO or TPO), femoral head ostectomy (FHO), and total hip replacement (THR).

-DPO and TPO are typically used to treat hip dysplasia in dogs that are under 10 months old.
+DPO and TPO are typically used to treat hip issues in dogs that are under 10 months old.
 During the procedure, a veterinarian will cut and rotate the pelvic bone to provide a better fit in the joint socket.
 The total recovery time from this procedure takes about 12 weeks and your pup will only be allowed on short, leashed walks for potty time for the first eight weeks.

-Total hip replacement is the most effective and also the most invasive treatment option for hip dysplasia in dogs.
+Total hip replacement is the most effective and also the most invasive treatment option for severe hip issues in dogs.
 This surgery involves removing the deformed hip joint and replacing it with an artificial hip joint made of plastic and metal.
 This procedure can only be performed on dogs after they are done growing — typically when they are nine months to one year old.

 With a total hip replacement, your dog will generally need to stay at the surgical center for three to five days.
 After the procedure, your dog will not be allowed to run, jump, or play for two months.
 If you’re not going to be home during the entire duration of the recovery period, you may want to keep your pet in a kennel whenever you’re out of the house.
 This can help ensure your pup won’t get hurt trying to move around when you’re gone.